Virus outbreak chills markets, outlook for global economy

 On Wall Street, the Dow Jones was down more than 900 points during early afternoon Monday trading, while in Europe, the pan-European Stoxx 600 slid 3.6% after an eruption of cases in Italy.
 Cases were also reported in new countries in the Middle East.

-“Compounded with the already dramatic interruptions to global supply chains in China, traders fear that a rapid spread of the disease to other major economies could be enough to temporarily tip global economic growth into contraction in the first half of the year,” said Matt Weller, global head of market research at GAIN Capital in London.
+“Compounded with the already dramatic interruptions to global supply chains in China, traders fear that a rapid spread of the disease to other major economies could be enough to temporarily tip global economic growth into contraction in the first half of the year,” said Matt Weller, global head of market research at GAIN Capital.

 China, the epicenter of the outbreak, faces the most acute near-term difficulties as factories lie idle and people remain homebound.
 But the ripple effects are being felt all around the world, as China is both a major importer of goods as well as a source of parts through intricate supply chains.
 Growth estimates for China are already being cut.